cescalara/l2trigger_hw_testbench/README.md

 ![The L2 trigger testbench](https://github.com/cescalara/l2trigger_hw_testbench/blob/master/images/block_diagram.png)

 The software is used to set up the L2 trigger IP and initialise it, then to send data and check outputs.
-The trigger behaviour is also checked using the built-in ChipScope Integrate Logic Analyzer (ILA).
+The trigger behaviour is also checked using the built-in ChipScope Integrated Logic Analyzer (ILA).